 Superconducting neurons are engineered to replicate the functionality of biological neurons using superconducting materials and circuits.
-These artificial neurons exhibit key functional attributes including spiking behavior, synaptic connectivity, and signal processing capabilities, which are essential for developing neuromorphic systems that emulate the brain's information-processing abilities.
-Central to their functionality is the ability to generate and propagate spikes, similar to action potentials in biological neurons.
-In biological systems, neurons communicate via electrical spikes transmitted across synapses, leading to activation or inhibition of other neurons within a network.
+These artificial neurons are characterized by key functional attributes, including spiking behavior, synaptic connectivity, and signal processing capabilities, which are essential for developing neuromorphic systems that emulate the brain's information-processing abilities.
+Central to the functionality of superconducting neurons is their ability to generate and propagate spikes, similar to the action potentials observed in biological neurons.
+In biological systems, neurons communicate via electrical spikes transmitted across synapses, leading to the activation or inhibition of other neurons within a network.